 How it works: Usually an adolescent, child or young woman will approach you asking you to sign a petition.
 The paper will already have signatures on it and be for a seemingly good cause, although it is actually a fake.
 Once you’ve signed the piece of paper, the scammer will demand a considerable money from you- none of which will actually go to charity.

-Gold (or Silver) Ring Scam, Commonly practised around the bridges along the Seine, where you’ll find the Paris Bouquinistes.
+Gold (or Silver) Ring Scam – Commonly practised around the bridges along the Seine, where you’ll find the Paris Bouquinistes

 The ring is fake.
 I have to admit, the first time a lady approached my ex-boyfriend when I arrived in Paris at 18, I’d never even heard of this trick and it seemed weird but it didn’t even occur to us that it was a scam.
 Obviously, we didn’t hand over any money but the ring will even be ‘stamped’ with a gold mark- as fake as the gold ring itself.
 So bear this in mind.

 How it works: A group of men and women will be standing in a group.
 They will offer you a friendship bracelet, seemingly out of generosity.
 Once you’ve got the bracelet tightly fastened to your wrist, they’ll only let you go once you’ve paid them a certain ‘fee‘.

 More often than not, they won’t even offer you a bracelet but try to tie a piece of string around your hand or finger.
 This one scares me the most as someone has literally grabbed my arm before; there were few people around at the time and so I just shouted at him until he let go of me.
-Just say no and walk away quickly.

 They’ll place the ball under one of the cups and mix the three up.
 The way you ‘win‘ money is by guessing which ball the cup is under.
 Bets can go as high as €50 and you’ll be offered the chance to win double your money if you correctly guess which cup the ball sits under.

 The cup and ball trick?
 The game master will have accomplices posing as tourists in the crowd.
 These people will be allowed to win a number of times (by guessing the correct cup the ball is under).
 However, when actual tourists start playing, they’ll never win and lose their money.

-Leaving your valuables in plain sight/ leaving your bag open
+Paris Pickpockets & leaving your valuables in plain sight/ leaving your bag open

+Often, you won’t even realize you’ve been pickpocketed until sometime later.
 Normally the ‘pickpocketing’ part itself actually happens when someone ‘accidentally bumps‘ against you in a rush for catching the metro or trying to pass down a busy street.